EMPLOYMENT

 • program and event registration,

-• outreach activities as needed (such as organizing marketing and press release materials, managing outreach lists, field trip and program mailers, organizing website content and revisions, and tracking attendee data),
+• outreach activities as needed (such as organizing marketing and press release materials, managing outreach lists, organizing website content and revisions, and tracking attendee data),

 • managing Education programming schedule and master calendars,